vorble/SelfNetFS/MANUAL.md

 over HTTP via an owner URL.
 For example, your owner URL might be `https://selfnetfs-api.home.arpa/myowner`.

-With the owner URL, an HTTP request can be made to log in as a particular "user". "user," in this case, refers more to a specific web application using SelfNetFS.
-For example, you might have a user account for a web application you trust and an user account for a web application you are trying out for the first time.
-Note: the HTTP requests are encapsulated in the SelfNetFS JavaScript API.
+With the owner URL, a request can be made to log in as a particular "user". "user," in this case, refers more to a specific web application using SelfNetFS.
+For example, you might have a user account for a web application you trust and a user account for a web application you are trying out for the first time.

 Parts of the URL: